flutter/website/src/docs/cookbook/testing/unit/introduction.md

   test: <latest_version>
 ```

-If you're working on a package that will only be used for Flutter apps, or if
-we need to write Widget tests, depend on the `flutter_test` package instead.
+If you need to write Widget tests, depend on the `flutter_test` package as well.
-It includes everything from the `test` package, as well as
-additional utilities for testing Widgets.
+It includes additional utilities for testing Widgets.

 ```yaml
 dev_dependencies: